emilyjimenez/emilyjimenez.com-PHP/README.md

 ##Desired Changes

 1. Update Portfolio
-2. Two search fields, remove from sidebar or header
+2. ~~Two search fields, remove from sidebar or header~~
 3. Mess with Tag and Category placement
-4. Make header cooler
+4. Make header _cooler_
-5. Build static page that leads to posts
+5. ~~Build static page that leads to posts~~
 6. Create homepage template
-6. Upon further inspection in chateau theme code, share on twitter is an option but not displaying on site, debug this.
+6. Upon further inspection in chateau theme code, share on twitter is an option but not displaying on site, debug this

 ## Known Bugs